 Professor Montgomery said the digital usage of open-access books was recorded in radically different ways by different platforms, making the task of interpreting the data time-consuming and technically complex.

-Lead data scientist Dr Kathryn Napier, from the Curtin Institute for Computation, said the project had identified a compelling demand for shared services that would be useful to publishers across the globe.
+Lead data scientist Dr Kathryn Napier, from the Curtin Institute for Data Science, said the project had identified a compelling demand for shared services that would be useful to publishers across the globe.

 “While the most immediate calls for support are in Europe and North America, and predominantly English-language publishers, we are focused on ensuring this digital infrastructure project will address broader locations and users to prevent any further inequities in scholarship,” Dr Napier said.